 While we are in no way diminishing the severity of the physical and epidemiological worry surrounding coronavirus, it is crucial that everyone has access to mental health resources, and is clued up on how they can look after themselves and their own mental health.

 People with pre-existing mental problems should continue to manage and track their mental health.
 Self-care is vital, and it’s also important to try and reduce the stress for ourselves and others around us.

-Alternatively you can skip straight to the relevant section here:
+You can skip straight to the relevant section below…